andy-schulz/thekla-examples/courses/cucumber/README.md

 ## Additional Sources of Information

-* Detailed [Cucumber Introduction](https://cucumber.io/docs/guides/overview/) from the guys at cucumber.id
+* Detailed [Cucumber Introduction](https://cucumber.io/docs/guides/overview/) from the folks at cucumber.io

 ## Overview